ans-group/docs.ukfast.co.uk/source/email/blocklists.md

 ## Microsoft, Google and Yahoo

 These providers maintain their own private lists, and you cannot check if you are on these lists.
-However, if you have delivery issues to domains like hotmail, outlook, gmail or yahoo, there's a good chance you may be on one of these private lists.
+However, if you have delivery issues to domains like Hotmail, Outlook, Gmail or Yahoo, there's a good chance you may be on one of these private lists.
 The best way to check is to look in your mail logs for 550 response codes and error messages from these providers.
 Again, please see our guides on checking logs for [Postfix](/email/postfix) and [Exim](/email/exim) mail servers.

 ### Microsoft/Hotmail/Office365